-Green apples come from only a few specific apple varieties.
-Green apple varieties include heirloom apples Granny Smith, Rhode Island Greening, and Newtown Pippin, as well as modern introductions such as Shamrock, Smeralda, and Crispin.
-The green peel (and lack of red colouration) is also affected by environmental factors like temperature and sunlight.
+Green apples are specific varieties that remain green when ripe.
+Green apple varieties include heirloom favorites like Granny Smith, Rhode Island Greening, and Newtown Pippin, as well as modern introductions such as Shamrock, Smeralda, and Crispin.
+The green peel (and lack of red coloration) is also affected by environmental factors like temperature and sunlight.

-There are some wonderful green apples out there to enjoy!
-Read on to learn all about green apple varieties.
+There are some wonderful types of green apples out there to enjoy, both tasty and rich in vitamins and minerals.
+Read on to learn all about the best green apple varieties.

 “Pigmentation in the skin of apple fruit varies among different cultivars and is influenced by environmental factors, including temperature conditions and the level of sunlight irradiation.”Anthocyanin Biosynthesis in Apple Fruit, The Horticulture Journal 87(3), 2018, by Chikako Honda and Shigeki Moriya